IPAMS/IDSimPy/docs/usersguide/trajectory.rst

 ====================

 IDSimF particle simulation trajectory data is read into :py:class:`.Trajectory` objects which bundles the different parts of a simulation trajectory.

+Note that all indices in :py:class:`.Trajectory` are zero based.

 -----------------------------
 Positions and simulated times